solidboredom/sumUp/README.md

 # sumUp
-*sumUp()* is a more powerful replacement for *difference()*
+*sumUp()* is a more powerful replacement for openscads *difference()*

-it is an openscad prefix library that allows to add holes in modules and allows more flexibe, but descriptive syntax by using predicates. it usually requires less nesting in your code. it is very compact: only 2 pages in a single file you need
+it allows you to add holes in modules and a more flexibe, but descriptive syntax by using _predicates_. it usually requires less nesting in your code. it is very compact: only 2 pages in a single icnlude file you will need

 Use *sumUp()* where you have used *difference()* before, just add one of predicates like *add()*, *remove()* or *addAfterRemoving()* to each block inside of your difference()(which is now a *sumUp()* of course)